bojeryd91/bojeryd91.github.io/_posts/2020-08-13-macro-finance-glossary.md

 excerpt: This is my ongoing project to collect a glossary of words and concepts used in macro-finance, *which I keep on forgetting*...
 ---

 I've done some searching online, but so far failed to find any glossary of frequently used macro-finance term.
 So I started to put together my own.
-In my experience, a good way to memorize concepts is to write them down in my own words; as I revisit my glossary, I edit definitions, correct my previous misconceptions, and try to condens the text.
+In my experience, a good way to memorize concepts is to write them down in my own words; as I revisit my glossary, I edit definitions, correct my previous misconceptions, and try to condense the text.
 It's not only a good way to retain the meaning of the terms, but also a chance to practice my writing and reading skills.
 Enjoy! 😊

 **Abnormal returns --** Difference between an asset's return and its expected return.
 A coarse estimate is to take the realized return of the asset and subtract the return of a benchmark index such as the S&amp;P 500.
 More sophisticated is to use the method of MacKinley, 1997 (Event Studies in Economics and Finance).